-Groups of 4 or 5 students with two different instructors (a morning and an afternoon instructor, both with different material and instruction).
-An opportunity to get to know your small group on a personal and musical level, consult with your instructors, learn new music from varying genres and the perspective of accomplished professional musicians.
-Your group will perform in various settings throughout the week, learning on the gig.
+Groups of 3-7 students with two different instructors (a morning and an afternoon “bandleader”/instructor, each with different repertoire).
+An opportunity to get to know your ensemble on a personal and musical level, internalize the leadership style and musical approach of your bandleader, and develop new music from varying genres.
+Your group will perform in various settings throughout the week, learning and evolving on the gigs.
 Faculty are experienced bandleaders, arrangers, composers, and players fluent in multiple styles.

-You’ll play with groups of musicians with similar musical interests, goals and skill levels, and be paired with instructors who differ in musical instrument and primary musical style.
+You’ll play with groups of musicians with similar musical interests, goals and skill levels, and be paired with instructors who are a good fit for your interests and preferred learning style.

 Throughout the week, you have the choice of joining the Fiddle Styles Ensemble, Reading Ensemble, and Free Improvisation Ensemble.
 Fiddle Styles Ensemble focuses on learning tunes from Appalachian, bluegrass, old time traditions along with other fiddle styles.
 Reading Ensemble focuses on reading through orchestra arrangements for string players of non-classical music.
-Free Improvisation Ensemble is led by Christian Howes and teaches improvisational structures in large and small group formats as well as methods for practicing improvisation and composition.
+Free Improvisation Ensemble focuses on a variety of tonal and non-tonal improvisational structures in large and small group formats.

 We offer two levels of clinics: Intermediate and Advanced.
 You choose which clinic you would like to attend according to your own understanding of your skill level and which faculty you would like to learn from, and are able to go back and forth between the two levels if you feel one is too easy/too challenging.
 The subject of each clinics will vary for each instructor and each skill level, including: